Why are ISO Standards important in the food industry?October 13th, 2021 By Kaytieduffield

-The main differences are that the FSSC 22000 contains additional requirements, including the pre-requisite programme (PRP), which provides specific controls for food factory operating conditions.
+The main differences are that the FSSC 22000 contains additionally requirements, including the prerequisite programme (PRP), which provides specific controls for food factory operating conditions.

 What is the difference between HACCP and ISO 22000?

 The HACCP standard is still used as a benchmark for food safety that companies can independently achieve.
-In contrast, ISO 22000 requires third-party compliance and necessary credentials to prove certification.
+In contrast, ISO 22000 requires third party compliance and necessary credentials to prove certification.
 The main differences are that HACCP focuses on seeking and controlling food hazards, whereas an ISO certification encompasses food safety while also exploring the business process deeper.
-ISO 22000 addresses the business’s policies and procedures connected to the food safety element of the standard.
+ISO 22000 addresses the businesses policies and procedures connected to the food safety element of the standard.

 In conclusion, ISO standards are critical in the food industry, as we rely on the consumption of food and drink every day.
 With so many things that could go wrong within the food industry, food safety standards are becoming even more critical.